eclipse-iceoryx/iceoryx/iceoryx_examples/request_response/README.md

 ## Code walkthrough

-In the following scenario the client (client_cxx_waitset.cpp) is using the `Waitset` to wait for a response from the server (server_cxx_listener.cpp) that uses the `Listener` API for taking and processing the requests.
+In the following scenario the client (client_cxx_waitset.cpp) uses the WaitSet to wait for a response from the server (server_cxx_listener.cpp).
+The server uses the Listener API to take and process the requests from the client.

-The client is inspired by the `iox-cpp-waitset-basic` example from the `waitset` folder and the server from the `iox-cpp-callbacks-subscriber` example in the `callbacks` folder.
+The client is inspired by the `iox-cpp-waitset-basic` example from the [WaitSet](https://github.com/eclipse-iceoryx/iceoryx/tree/master/iceoryx_examples/waitset) example and the server from the `iox-cpp-callbacks-subscriber` in the [Listener](https://github.com/eclipse-iceoryx/iceoryx/tree/master/iceoryx_examples/callbacks) example.

-This is the most recommended way to create an efficient server-client combination with iceoryx.
+This is the most recommended way to create an efficient client-server combination with iceoryx.

-### Client using Waitset
+### Client using WaitSet

 At first, the includes for the client port, request-response types, WaitSet, and runtime are needed.
 <!-- [geoffrey] [iceoryx_examples/request_response/client_cxx_waitset.cpp] [iceoryx includes] -->